What is Presbyopia? A Comprehensive Guide to Causes, Symptoms, and Modern Treatment Solutions

 The contact lens prescription process involves more than just measuring nearsightedness (myopia); it includes thorough eye examinations and assessments to select the most suitable lenses.
 Here are the essential steps in a standard contact lens prescription:

-Comprehensive Eye Examination Before prescribing contact lenses, the eye doctor conducts a full eye exam to assess your overall eye health.
-This includes measuring refractive errors such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism, and presbyopia.
-The doctor also evaluates tear film quality, corneal moisture, and the condition of the ocular surface cells.
+Before prescribing contact lenses, the eye doctor conducts a full eye exam to assess your overall eye health.
+This includes:

 Selecting suitable contact lenses not only improves vision but also ensures comfort and eye safety.
 Consider the following key factors when choosing contact lenses: